top of page

 5. Environmental Sustainability

 Preserving existing buildings is inherently more sustainable than new construction.
 Listed buildings are often built using high-quality materials and traditional construction techniques, which can be more durable and environmentally friendly than modern alternatives.
-Retrofitting listed buildings with energy-efficient upgrades not only reduces carbon emissions but also preserves their historical integrity for future generations to enjoy.
+Where appropriate to do so, retrofitting listed buildings with energy-efficient upgrades not only reduces carbon emissions but also preserves their historical integrity for future generations to enjoy.

 5D89A244-8FF8-48CE-9A5A-6CCF8A834330_edited.jpg